Beyond Kimchee

 Koreans do not just eat one kind of rice.
 There are several types.
 I hope this post will help you understand the different varieties of Korean rice so that you can adopt them in your diet.

-You can easily cook white rice in a rice cooker but to enjoy the best flavor, try cooking it over the stove: How to cook rice on the stove with fresh beans
+You can easily cook white rice in a rice cooker but to enjoy the best flavor, try cooking it over the stove: How to cook rice on the stove.
+Use this white rice to make the popular kimbap (Korean rice roll).

 Half milled brown rice is in between white rice and brown rice.
 It has gone through a milling process but some portion of the bran and germ remain intact in the rice.
 Half milled brown rice is my personal choice if I have to choose the best rice, balancing taste and nutritional.